-The Monoprice Select Mini is a small printer that has earned a rightful place among the best budget 3D printers.
+The Monoprice Select Mini is a small printer that has earned a rightful place among the best budget 3D printers (check it out on Amazon).
 What it lacks in size, it makes up in usability, print quality, affordability (198$ right now) and portability.
 You can put this printer just about anywhere, even on the small table next to your couch where you watch TV.

 All the technology inside this printer is enclosed in steel.
 This sturdy design makes it possible to move this printer around with absolute ease.